CesaragsUC/repo-pg-net/README.md

 var builder = WebApplication.CreateBuilder(args);

-// Registering the repository and configuring the DbContext builder.Services.AddHybridRepoNet<ProductPostgreSqlContext>(builder.Configuration, DbType.PostgreSQL);
+// Registering the repository and configuring the DbContext.
+You can Use PG and Sql server at same time in your project. builder.Services.AddHybridRepoNet<ProductPostgreSqlContext>(builder.Configuration, DbType.PostgreSQL);
 builder.Services.AddHybridRepoNet<CarSqlServerContext>(builder.Configuration, DbType.SQLServer);

-builder.Services.AddHostedService<HybridRepoHealthCheckService<ProductDbContext>>(); //Optional if you want use Polly for retry policy
+// A Alternative: Instead of the default register above, if you want to register the services with (Polly Retry)  for better resilience.
+//builder.Services.AddHybridRepoNet<ProductDbContext>(configuration, DbType.PostgreSQL,(int)HealthCheck.Active);
+//builder.Services.AddHybridRepoNet<CarSqlServerContext>(builder.Configuration, DbType.SQLServer,(int)HealthCheck.Active);

 services.AddMediatR(cfg => {
  //Register MediatR handlers